Cultivation and Utilization of Human Resources

 Our founding philosophy of “Value-discerning open-mindedness and cooperation” means “to always place the greatest importance on caring for people, to always work together, and to seek mutual understanding without compromise through friendly competition.”
 This philosophy has remained unchanged to this day, and it has become the basis of our business activities.
 We recognize that human resources are the most vital component of our management base.
 Based on this recognition, we conduct human resources training and education and support the active participation of employees, as we believe that the growth of our employees is linked to the sustainable growth of the company.
 We also recognize that respecting a diversity of opinions and values is what generates innovation and improvement.
 To make the most of this, we have set up a corporate environment and personnel system for recruiting and utilizing a wide range of human resources.

-In developing human resources, we are investing in the people who will drive our business toward achieving the goals of our Long-term Vision 2030, focusing on training digital transformation personnel and next-generation management leaders in line with our business strategies, implementing a global human resources training program, and taking other active steps to create opportunities.
+In developing human resources, we are investing in the people who will drive our business toward achieving the goals of our Long-term Vision 2030, focusing on training digital transformation employees and next-generation management leaders in line with our business strategies, implementing a global human resources training program, and taking other active steps to create opportunities.

 We have established the following targets which embody the application in our everyday work of the Code of Conduct prescribed in our corporate philosophy, Tsubaki Spirit.